 Always the educator, while offering relationship advice on a local TV network, syndicated television spotted DR. GILDA - and catapulted her from the corporate sector into the pop culture, where she became a recognizable media personality on America's daytime talk shows.
 She went on to host her own show as the Love Doc on MTV Online, she wrote relationship columns for Teen, Twist, and other teen magazines, she became Valentine's Day Spokesperson for Hallmark Cards, and she was the Relationship Expert for Harlequin Enterprises.
 She wrote the "DR. GILDA Says" column in Thomson Newspapers' syndicated "HealthFile," she was on the advisory board of the National Association for Female Executives, and she was the Relationship Expert on WABC's "Success Radio."

 The Fox network subsidized a pilot for her own syndicated TV show, "DR. GILDA."
 She also did the "Shrink Rap" column in Soap Opera Digest, she was on the advisory board of CosmoGIRL!, and she was the Relationship Expert for AMI Mini Mags, the booklets at supermarkets, Wal-Marts and mass merchandiser checkouts.
 Some of the Mini Mag titles she's authored are: "How to Win at Love"; "10 Questions Women Should Never Ask & the 10 They Should"; "Women's 10 Big Worries & How to Beat 'Em"; "He Says, She Says: When Love Gets Lost in the Translation"; and "Your Guide to a Perfect Relationship."
-She was the 5 Minute Therapist for For Me magazine, and for the past 8 years, she has been Match.com’s "Ask DR. GILDA" advice columnist, published on MSN.com, Yahoo.com, and numerous other international sites, including Match’s Happen Magazine.
-She has most recently become the 30 Second Therapist for Today.com, the website for the Today Show.
+She was the 5-Minute Therapist for For Me magazine, and Match.com's "Ask Dr. Gilda" advice columnist, published on MSN.com, Yahoo.com, and numerous other international sites, including Match's Happen Magazine.
+She was also the 30-Second Therapist for Today.com, the website for the Today Show.

 Dr. Gilda, Country Music Doctor

-DR. GILDA applies Country Music to help people heal, grow, and thrive.
-Her unique technique has become so popular, she developed it into a non-profit 501(c)(3) educational charity, Country Cures, Inc. (www.CountryCures.org).
-The company develops audios, videos, and educational training programs for veterans transitioning to civilian life and for the bullying epidemic in schools and beyond.
-Both groups benefit from the solid relationship skills training that punctuates DR. GILDA's career in schools, corporate America, and with the U.S. Army and the Army Corps of Engineers.
+As the Country Music Doctor, DR. GILDA uses Country Music to heal the relationships of re-entering veterans and their families.
+Her unique educational technique is the basis for her non-profit 501(c)(3) educational charity, Country Cures®, Inc. (www.CountryCures.org).
+The company develops audios, videos, and educational training programs for veterans transitioning to civilian life and for the bullying epidemic of veterans' kids and all kids.
+Groups benefit from the solid relationship skills training that punctuates DR. GILDA's career in schools, corporate America, and with the U.S. Army and the Army Corps of Engineers.
 Yes, the Country Music Doctor is in!